zuiko21/minimOS/hard/pask.md

-improved compatibility with the Centronics I/F) the `/STROBE` signal is not just `/ROW`, but a slightly delayed pulse or limited length, made with the FFs of a '74, taking the original unswitched clock signal.
-Something like **400 Hz** seems to be a suitable clock rate for debouncing, although frequencies up to 1 MHz might work well with the interface.
+improved compatibility with the Centronics I/F) the `/STROBE` signal is not just `/ROW`, but a slightly delayed pulse or limited length, made with the FFs of a '74, in sync with the original _unswitched_ clock signal.
+Something like **400 Hz** seems to be a suitable clock rate for _debouncing_, although frequencies up to 1 MHz might work well with the interface.

-_Last update: 20190412-1013_
+_Last update: 20190412-1115_